Ways to Save

 - Run your ceiling fans in the clockwise direction to pull the heated air down to where you are.

-- Minimize in-and-out traffic so your HVAC system doesn't get overworked.
+- Keep doors closed so your HVAC system doesn't get overworked.
 You invite hot air into your home every time a door opens.

 - Make sure air conditioning vents are not blocked and are opened fully.
 Floor registers should not be blocked by rugs or furniture.

-- Have a technician service your unit to ensure it’s working correctly and efficiently.
+- Service your AC unit or heat pump to ensure it’s working correctly and efficiently.

 - Set the fan on your air conditioner to "auto" instead of "on" to help your unit not work as hard.

-- Use ceiling fans or portable fans in rooms you are in to feel cooler.
-With ceiling fans, you may be able to raise the thermostat temperature to 80 degrees.
+- Use ceiling fans when you are in the room to feel cooler.
+That may allow you to raise the thermostat temperature 1-2 degrees.

-- Run ceiling fans in the counterclockwise direction to help keep you and the room you are in cool.
+- Run ceiling fans in the counterclockwise direction to help keep you cool.
 Turn off fans when you leave the room.

 - Keep leaves and foliage away from your outdoor unit.

-- Close drapes and blinds during the day to keep the sun's rays from beaming into your home.
+- Close drapes and blinds closed during the day to keep the sun's heat out.

 - Use light-colored blinds and draperies with a lining.